 NINE SKETCHES FROM SYDNEY TO ORANGE

-A guru recently told me that the conscious mind is the dream setter, the unconscious mind, the dream getter.
-I interpret this as the suggestion that it is important to move between the realms of awareness and unawareness, of control and surrender, and to trust that when we shift our focus to productive dreams, our spirit gets on board and gently nudges us along in the right direction.
-I impulsively booked a ticket to Australia and before I knew it, was looking newly at patterns familiar and unfamiliar, at colours with baby eyes, and checking to see if my bathtub was draining in reverse.
+A guru told me that the conscious mind is the dream setter, the unconscious mind, the dream getter.
+I interpret this as the suggestion that it is important to move between the realms of awareness and unawareness, of control and surrender and to trust that when we shift our focus to productive dreams, our spirit gets on board and nudges us along in the right direction.
+I impulsively booked a ticket to Australia to look newly at patterns familiar and unfamiliar, at colours with baby eyes, and to check to see if my bathtub was draining in reverse.
 These sketches arose from a train trip from Sydney into the Blue Mountains and beyond to the Central Tablelands.
-A dear friend houses her spirit in a 1908 Edwardian cottage, and within this setting is a room made, it seems just for painting, writing, and dreaming.
-I did these sketches on linen boards, with the intention of letting the bare boards inform the drawings, and the Australian-made acrylics, in their subtle Australian hues, gift me a record of a dream-like winter.
+A 1908 Edwardian cottage is the setting for painting, writing and dreaming.
+These sketches were made on linen boards, with the intention of letting the bare boards inform the drawings and the Australian-made acrylics, in their subtle Australian hues, made a record of a dream-like winter.

 PERFECT PLACES TO HANG OUT IN THE WOODS

 An Inukshuk is a stone landmark used as a milestone by the Inuit of the Canadian Arctic.
 Though varying in shape and size, most are comprised of rocks placed and balanced on top of one another, and symbolize safety, hope and friendship on the barren tundra of the Canadian North.

 In Japanese, the pile of rocks is called "obos."